spatialmodel/inmap/docs/run_config.md

 ### Subcommands

-The available ImMAP subcommands are listed in the [InMAP command documentation](cmd/inmap.md), which also includes descriptions of what each command does and the available configuration settings.
+The available InMAP subcommands are listed in the [InMAP command documentation](cmd/inmap.md), which also includes descriptions of what each command does and the available configuration settings.

 ## Configuration